lilyhaschen/PuppyLimiter/README.md

 ## What is this?

-PuppyLimiter is a network tool that helps you **monitor, analyze, and limit the bandwidth** (upload/download) of devices on your local network— all while being as cute as a puppy with zoomies!
+PuppyLimiter is a network tool that helps you **monitor, analyze, and limit the bandwidth** (upload/download) of devices on your local network, all while being as cute as a puppy with zoomies!
 It works on both **Linux** (with `tc` and `iptables`/`nmap`) and **Windows** (with PowerShell and demo firewall rules).
-Choose your access: admin/root (for full power) or just physical (for when you can only unplug things).
-Every action is announced by adorable dog kaomojis and cute puppy messages.
+Choose your access: admin/root (for full power) or jus physical (for when you can only unplug things).
+Every action is announce by adorable dog kaomojis and cute puppy messages.

 ---